-Composites manufactured from Panex 35 provide longer lifecycle economic benefits through corrosion resistance and low-maintenance, transportation, and installation costs.
+Composites manufactured from ZOLTEK PX35 provide longer lifecycle economic benefits through corrosion resistance and low-maintenance, transportation, and installation costs.

 Offshore Drilling Products

-Deepwater Exploration – Panex 35’s high-tensile modulus enables user to go deeper with TLP applications without risk of component failure
+Deepwater Exploration – ZOLTEK PX35 is a high-tensile modulus product which enables the user to go deeper with TLP applications without risk of component failure

 Lifecycle Benefits – fatigue can be eliminated through a specific stiffness design